microsoft/onnxruntime/docs/reference/execution-providers/DNNL-ExecutionProvider.md

 Intel and Microsoft have developed DNNL Execution Provider (EP) for ONNX Runtime to accelerate performance of ONNX Runtime using Intel® Math Kernel Library for Deep Neural Networks (Intel® DNNL) optimized primitives.

-For information on how DNNL optimizes subgraphs, see [Subgraph Optimization](./MKL-DNN-Subgraphs.md)

 ## Contents
 {: .no_toc }